Information for Prospective Playwrights

 Script & Licensing Fees

-We set all script fees at $150 to make the process as clear and predictable as possible—for both playwrights and educators.
+All script fees are set at $150 to make the process as clear and predictable as possible—for both playwrights and educators.
 Licensing fees are set at $65 per performance.
 Pricing is designed to be accessible for schools while ensuring fair compensation for playwrights.

 Royalties & Compensation